News

 Geographic location in Bangladesh

 Lawachara National Park, a biodiversity hotspot and one of Bangladesh's most treasured natural reserves, is nestled in the northeastern part of the country.
 Specifically, it is located in the Kamalganj Upazila of Moulvibazar District, within the greater Sylhet Division.
-This lush, evergreen forest spans approximately 1,250 hectares and is part of the West Bhanugach Reserved Forest.
+This lush, evergreen forest spans approximately 1,250 hectares and is part of the West Bhanugach Reserve Forest.

 The park's strategic location makes it a crucial ecological corridor, connecting various forest patches in the region.
 It sits at the foothills of the Tripura Hills, which border India, creating a unique transition zone between the plains of Bangladesh and the hilly terrain of northeastern India.
 This geographical positioning contributes to the park's rich biodiversity and its importance as a conservation area.

-Lawachara's proximity to other natural attractions adds to its appeal:
+Lawachara's proximity to other natural attractions adds to its appeal.

-• It is about 60 kilometers east of Srimangal, often referred to as the "Tea Capital of Bangladesh"
+• It is about 60 kilometers east of Srimangal, often referred to as the "Tea Capital of Bangladesh."

 • The park is approximately 160 kilometers northeast of Dhaka, the capital city